irimitenkan/picam2ctrl/README.md

 *Known problem*
 * When picam2ctrl is started the very first time, all entities do not enter "available state" (for some unknown reason, it seems HASS discovery keeps in pending state ?)
-* workaround: just stop  and restart picam2ctrl again.
+* workaround: just stop  and restart picam2ctrl again and restart Home-Assistant, too.
 Problem disappears after 2nd start.
+This is reproducible when I delete all picam2ctrl MQTT messages with [MQTT-Explorer](http://mqtt-explorer.com/).

 ## available Home Assistant entities

 - picam2ctrl.\< HOSTNAME \>.Snapshot:

-  This is a switch to enable/disable the picture snapshot function.
+  This is a *switch* to enable/disable the picture snapshot function.
   * when [image.snapshots](# Configuration) is set to 0, picam2ctrl takes picture every [image.snapshots_t](# Configuration) seconds in an endless loop, since there is no switch off request
   * when count is set to x>0,  picam2ctrl takes x pictures every .. s  and stops.
   * when [Motion](#Motion) is disabled picture(s) will be taken immediately